reifyhealth/specmonstah/README.md

-Specmonstah uses the power of [clojure.spec](http://clojure.org/guides/spec) to let you concisely set up "the state of the world" for unit tests: If your domain has _chapters_ which belong to _books_ which belong to _publishers_ which have an _address_, you can write something like this:
+Specmonstah uses the power of [clojure.spec](http://clojure.org/guides/spec) to let you concisely set up "the state of the world" for unit tests.
+If you need to test the insertion of a _chapter_ record into a database, but chapters belong to _books_ which belong to _publishers_ which have an _address_, you can write something like this:

 ```clojure
 (specmonstah/dotree insert! gen1 relations [::chapter])